BlackStone8960/react-test/README.md

 ### Instructions from Spinndle
-This is a react exersize based on a feature we have just made.
+This is a react exercize based on a feature we have just made.
 Teachers wanted to be able to organize students in a classroom into groups, in order to assign different projects to different abilities.

 Please use the object named studentList in App.js to create a feature that organizes students into groups.
 Here are some constraints: